Guilin Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay in China, with at least two blank visa pages.
-Machine-readable passport required.
+Must be valid for at least six months and contain blank visa pages.

 Arrival/Departure Card